-HEATSTAR warrants its heaters and accessories to be free from defects in material and workmanship for a period of 5-year from date of purchase.
-HEATSTAR will repair or replace this product free of charge if it has been proven to be defective within the 5-year period, and is returned at customer expense with proof of purchase to HEATSTAR within the warranty period.
+Enerco Group, Inc. (EGI) warrants Heatstar Vent free heaters to be free from defects in material and workmanship for a period of five years from the date of manufacture.

+- During the first two years, EGI will repair or replace this product if it is proven to be defective within the first two years and it is returned at customer expense with proof of purchase to the location of EGI's choice.
+EGI will be the sole judge of what is determined to be a defect. - In year's three to five, EGI will provide replacements for defective parts to the customer free of charge.

 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.